Drains Cleared

 Who's responsible for drains in Spennymoor?

 In Spennymoor, responsibility for a blocked or damaged drain depends on where the fault sits.
 As a homeowner you are responsible for the drains within your property boundary that serve only your home.
-Since the 2011 private sewer transfer, Anglian Water is responsible for shared sewers and lateral drains beyond your boundary — even where they run under private land.
+Since the 2011 private sewer transfer, Northumbrian Water is responsible for shared sewers and lateral drains beyond your boundary — even where they run under private land.
 Road gullies and highway drainage are maintained by County Durham.

 This matters because it determines who pays.
-If our engineer's CCTV inspection shows the fault is in a shared sewer, we'll tell you — and you can report it to Anglian Water rather than paying for the repair yourself.
+If our engineer's CCTV inspection shows the fault is in a shared sewer, we'll tell you — and you can report it to Northumbrian Water rather than paying for the repair yourself.
 The separate sewer layout that dominates Spennymoor affects where these boundaries typically fall, and our local engineers know the DL16, DL17, DL18 networks well enough to identify ownership quickly.

 CCTV Survey prices in Spennymoor